top of page

 Designed by Na-Young Son

-This artwork is a conceptual audiovisual performance that illustrates the act of freeing yourself from your own thoughts.
+This audiovisual performance illustrates the act of freeing yourself from your own thoughts.
 Sometimes, the path that you thought would lead you to where you want to be traps you.
 Sometimes, rejection opens a door to a new direction that will still lead you to where you want to be, or even somewhere better than you ever imagined.
 Once you realize that it is your own thoughts that are trapping you from reaching your dreams, you'll be able to free yourself and start living your life to its full potential.
 I used Max/MSP to create the live performance.
 The piece was performed at CCRMA, Stanford University

 FoodWise Concept Video, 2024